 The weather didn’t turn completely sour as we hiked out, but we knew we made the right decision the day before.

-We considered jumping over the ridge and going out through the Aero Lakes Basin but thought we’d save that for another time.
-Instead, we took a more relaxed pace back so we could stop and smell the roses along the way.
+A more relaxed pace back was nice so we could stop and smell the roses along the way.
 The fields of flowers were amazing up there!

 In the end, it took us six and a half hours to hike out following the same way we came in.
 Making it back to the car by 4pm, the mileage for our exit was 10.8 miles with 767′ of elevation.

 As I think about the possibility of doing this peak in a day, we’d be looking at 26 miles round-trip with 5,600′ of elevation.
 That’s really not much different from doing the Grand Canyon rim-to-rim (which I’ve done twice now).
 Without having to lug a big pack, I’d say we could get this done in under 12 hours.
 Here are some elevation profiles from this trip to see what a 1-day attempt would look like in terms of overall ups and downs.